Dale Dietrich

 Note: AAC and MP3 are both ‘lossy’ formats.
 The quality of the MP3 will be lower than the original AAC quality.
 This is why I suggested the highest encoding level above.
 For most, the quality will be just fine.

-• Indeed, MP3 files can be played on iPods and iPhones.
-My entire music library is in MP3 format and I've been happily playing my MP3s on my iPods and my iPhone for about seven years now.
+2. Indeed, MP3 files can be played on iPods and iPhones.
+My entire music library is in MP3 format and I”ve been happily using iPods and my iPhone for about five years now.